what is shinrin yoku/forest bathing?

 The British Columbia Association for Living Mindfully (BCalm) is a collection of physicians, mindfulness facilitators, educators and researchers dedicated to sharing practices that increase mindfulness.
 I am delighted to offer Shinrin Yoku as one of BCalm's mindfulness programs aimed to help participants navigate common challenges such as stress, depression, anxiety, chronic pain, insomnia, and chronic disease.
 Contact BCalm for details and to register.

-kind words about tracey
+kind words about guided forest bathing with Tracey

 Forest bathing is the best, lasting gift I’ve given to myself and the world for a long while.
 I am grateful to BCalm and Tracey.